Bargmann-invariant framework for local unitary equivalence and entanglement: Proof of Theorem

 \begin{proof} The correctness of all of these results can be checked by the mathematical software \textsc{Mathematica}.
-We remark here that getting these results is more difficult than checking the above formulas.
+We remark here that deriving these results is more challenging than verifying them.
 All materials preceding this lemma serve as preparations for simplifying the calculations in the proof of this lemma.
 In fact, we expand $B_k$'s by using the Bloch decomposition of $\rho_{AB}$.
 Through tedious algebraic computations and simplifications, utilizing the results from Subsections~\ref{sub:1},~\ref{sub:2}, and~\ref{sub:3}, we obtain the desired results. \end{proof}